mgreenw/JumboSmash/src/server/docs/auth/send-verification-email.md

 **Request body fields**

-Provide the user's Tufts utln.
+Provide the user's Tufts email.
 If the user would like to resend the email because they did not receieve it, include `forceResend` set to `true`.

 * `email`
   * Type: `string`